Skip to content

 Meghan Patrick ’18 has spent her summer studying the use of liquid metal batteries on a scale large enough to power entire cities in conjunction with solar and wind power.
 Patrick is helping the lab figure out where to place ultrasound probes that can capture detailed measurements of how fluids flow in those batteries and how that affects their performance.

-topics: Department of Mechanical Engineering, Hajim School of Engineering and Applied Sciences, Materials Science Program, research finding, sustainability, undergraduate research, Xerox Engineering Research Fellows,
+topics: Department of Mechanical Engineering, Hajim School of Engineering and Applied Sciences, Materials Science Program, research finding, summer-of-research-2017, sustainability, undergraduate research, Xerox Engineering Research Fellows,

 Uncategorized